sloanahrens/devops-toolkit-tutorials/1-4-ci-circleci-aws.md

 docker tag webapp $ECR_ID.dkr.ecr.$AWS_REGION.amazonaws.com/stockpicker/webapp:$IMAGE_TAG docker tag celery $ECR_ID.dkr.ecr.$AWS_REGION.amazonaws.com/stockpicker/celery:$IMAGE_TAG
 ```

+You can see your local images with `docker image ls`.

 Before we can push our images, we need to log into AWS with our programmatic user, which we can do with this command: